 E. Students proposing an internship must be in good academic standing, which is defined for this purpose as a 2.00 or better total GPA and not on academic probation.

-F. Students proposing internships for credit must submit thorough, accurate, and lucid proposals to the Office of Academic Advising by the established deadlines.
-The deadline for submitting all internship credit proposals to the Office of Academic Advising is the third day of classes.
+F. Students proposing internships for credit must submit thorough, accurate, and lucid proposals to the Associate Dean of the Faculty for Academic Policy & Advising's Office located in Starbuck Center 201 by the established deadlines.
+The deadline for submitting all internship credit proposals is the third day of classes.
 No late applications will be accepted.
-For late requests to add internship credit, we will only consider unusual circumstances and only if cleared with the Office of Academic Advising in advance.
+For late requests to add internship credit, we will only consider unusual circumstances and only if cleared with the Associate Dean in advance.
 As with any course, a late drop or withdrawal will require approval from the faculty sponsor and the Committee on Academic Standing.
-Skidmore will not retroactively approve credit for experiences that were undertaken without the formal sponsorship and guidance of a Skidmore faculty member and without a completed internship application submitted to the Office of Academic Advising before the commencement of the internship.
-The student is responsible as well for providing copies of the internship agreement to your faculty sponsor and to the on-site supervisor.
+Skidmore will not retroactively approve credit for experiences that were undertaken without the formal sponsorship and guidance of a Skidmore faculty member and without a completed internship application submitted before the commencement of the internship.
+The student is responsible as well for providing copies of the internship agreement to the faculty sponsor and on-site supervisor.

 G. FEES: As a reminder, because this is a credit-bearing course, students will be charged the regular application and tuition fees during the academic year as well as during the summer session at Skidmore.
 Consult the Office of Special Programs for information on summer term fees and guidelines.